sharpcdf/jitter/README.md

 A git-based binary manager for linux

 ## What is it?
 Jitter is a binary manager for linux.
-It searches github, gitlab, codeberg, and sourcehut for executables that are avaliable to download.
+It searches github for executables that are avaliable to download.
 Unlike Homebrew or similar package managers, jitter does not require a brewfile or nixfile in order to recognize the project.

 ## Building